-- 1. Application, Family Background and Sponsorship forms fully completed and executed by both the applicant and sponsor. - 2.
+- Application, Family Background and Sponsorship forms fully completed and executed by both the applicant and sponsor. - 2.
 A declaration letter signed by the applicant declaring that he/she will not take up employment, join in a business or study whilst holding prolonged visitor visa status. - 3.
-A letter from both partners declaring that the relationship will eventually lead to a legal marriage. - 4.
-A confirmation letter to be signed by the sponsor confirming that he/she will be responsible for meeting the applicant's financial needs in Hong Kong. - 5.
-A letter detailing the sponsor's relationship with the applicant and to be signed by both parties. - 6.
-A letter from the sponsor's employer/company in Hong Kong and/or a copy of the Employment Contract showing the sponsor's financial package. - 7.
-Copy of current residential tenancy agreement in Hong Kong where the couple will live (or proof of ownership). - 8.
-Copy of the both the sponsor's and applicants' bank statements for the past three months and/or other supporting documents as proof of financial stability of both partners. - 9.
-Original photos evidencing the sponsor and the applicant's long-term relationship (ideally with dates printed on the photos and split over the period of the long-term relationship). - 10.
-Original passports of both the sponsor and the applicant. - 11.
-Copy of the sponsor's Hong Kong Identity Card. - 12.
-Letters or other supporting communications written by persons/friends (in Hong Kong & overseas) proving that the long -term relationship is/was known widely in Hong Kong & overseas; and - 13.
+A confirmation letter to be signed by the sponsor confirming that he/she will be responsible for meeting the applicant's financial needs in Hong Kong. - 4.
+A letter detailing the sponsor's relationship with the applicant and to be signed by both parties. - 5.
+A letter from the sponsor's employer/company in Hong Kong and/or a copy of the Employment Contract showing the sponsor's financial package. - 6.
+Copy of current residential tenancy agreement in Hong Kong where the couple will live (or proof of ownership). - 7.
+Copy of the both the sponsor's and applicants' bank statements for the past three months and/or other supporting documents as proof of financial stability of both partners. - 8.
+Original photos evidencing the sponsor and the applicant's long-term relationship (ideally with dates printed on the photos and split over the period of the long-term relationship). - 9.
+Original passports of both the sponsor and the applicant. - 10.
+Copy of the sponsor's Hong Kong Identity Card. - 11.
+Letters or other supporting communications written by persons/friends (in Hong Kong & overseas) proving that the long -term relationship is/was known widely in Hong Kong & overseas; and - 12.
 Documents indicating the sponsor and the applicant were co-habiting overseas prior to their arrival in Hong Kong, (eg phone bills, bank statements/other utility bills, letters addressed to the same address to both of the sponsor and the applicant separately.)